libreMayk/maykBot/README.md

-# maykBot v1.1.0
+# maykBot [DEPRECATED]

+## This bot is no longer being maintained, goto [maykbot-ts](https://github.com/libreMayk/maykbot-ts)

-Please notice that this bot is still in development, so it may not work as expected.
+##### Please notice that this bot is still in development, so it may not work as expected.
 If you want to contribute, please feel free to fork the repository and make a pull request.

 ## Purpose